All Episodes

 He was a great person, and you can obviously tell that you were influenced by that.

-And and just you know, the the crop out there of people and what they say about you and what they say about what you believe and what we believe, it's just it's I just don't understand it.
+And just, you know, the crop out there of people and what they say about you and what they say about what you believe and what we believe, it's just, I just don't understand it.

 I don't believe it.

-And there doesn't, in fact, you know, outside of uh you and others like you and the way you think, there doesn't even seem to be that many people upset by it.
+And there doesn't, in fact, you know, outside of you and others like you in the way you think, there doesn't even seem to be that many people upset by it.

-Now, I've I've had the struggle myself to try to explain this to myself and and to others, and and you you talk about the hatred um for me uh out there.
+Now, I've had the struggle myself to try to explain this to myself and to others.

 It isn't personal.